Jainism in Tamil Nadu: Influence on Tamil literature

+According to George L. Hart, the legend of the Tamil Sangams or "literary assemblies" was based on the Jain sangham at Madurai:

+There was a permanent Jaina assembly called a Sangha established about 604 CE in Maturai.
+It seems likely that this assembly was the model upon which tradition fabricated the cangkam legend."

+Jainism began to decline around the 8th century, with many Tamil kings embracing Hindu religions, especially Shaivism.
+Still, the Chalukya, Pallava and Pandya dynasties embraced Jainism.

 M. Karunanidhi, the former Chief Minister of Tamil Nadu and writer stated that "the virtuous Jains have adorned our 'Tamil mother' with innumerable jewels of literary works.
 If you remove these works of Samanars, the world of Tamil literature would wear a deserted look; such is the contribution of Jain poets to the Tamil language.
 The ancient kings have also encouraged and supported these noble efforts."

 Jain structures

 There are 26 caves, 200 stone beds, 60 inscriptions, and over 100 sculptures in and around Madurai.
 This is also the site where Jain ascetics wrote great epics and books on grammar in Tamil.

 The Sittanavasal Cave temple is regarded as one of the finest examples of Jain art.
 It is the oldest and most famous Jain centre in the region.
 It possesses both an early Jain cave shelter, and a medieval rock-cut temple with excellent fresco paintings comparable to Ajantha paintings; the steep hill contains an isolated but spacious cavern.
 Locally, this cavern is known as "Eladipattam", a name that is derived from the seven holes cut into the rock that serve as steps leading to the shelter.
 Within the cave there are seventeen stone beds aligned in rows; each of these has a raised portion that could have served as a pillow loft.
 The largest stone bed has a distinct Tamil-Brahmi inscription assignable to the 2nd century BCE, and some inscriptions belonging to the 8th century BCE are also found on the nearby beds.
 The Sittannavasal cavern continued to be the "Holy Sramana Abode" until the 7th and 8th centuries.
 Inscriptions over the remaining stone beds name mendicants such as Tol kunrattu Kadavulan, Tirunilan, Tiruppuranan, Tittaicharanan, Sri Purrnacandran, Thiruchatthan, Ilangowthaman, Sri Ulagathithan, and Nityakaran Pattakali as monks.

-The Kazhugumalai temple from the 8th century CE marks the revival of Jainism in Tamil Nadu.
+The Kalugumalai temple from the 8th century CE marks the revival of Jainism in Tamil Nadu.
 This cave temple was built by King Parantaka Nedunjadaiya of Pandyan dynasty.

 Mel Sithamur Jain Math is headed by the primary religious head of this community, Bhattaraka Laxmisena Swami.